bigbluebutton/bbb-app-rooms/README.md

 for making use of the brokerage capability the external Application(s) has(ve) to be declared in the environment variable
 ```
  # LTI Broker configuration
- # It defines the root where the application is being mounted (e.g. lti for http://hostname/lti or lti/tools for http://hostname/lti/tools)
+ # It defines the root where the application is being mounted (e.g. lti for http://example.com/lti or lti/tools for http://example.com/lti/tools)
  # RELATIVE_URL_ROOT=lti
  # It defines the external application to be used by default as for serving LTI launch requests
- # DEFAULT_TOOL=default
+ # DEFAULT_LTI_TOOL=default
 ```